 Larry, a former partner at Choate, Hall & Stewart in Boston, also teaches at Boston College Law School, where, as an Adjunct Professor, he has taught courses on Mergers & Acquisitions, Corporate Finance and Advising Entrepreneurs for more than fifteen years.
 Larry frequently comments and contributes on corporate finance, venture capital and entrepreneurial topics in publications and as a guest speaker at industry events and seminars.

-Larry earned a J.D. in 1989 from the College of William and Mary, where he ranked third in his class and served as editor-in-chief of the William & Mary Law Review, as well as a B.S.
-(Accounting), summa cum laude, in 1986 from North Adams State College, where he was the Massachusetts Society of CPA’s outstanding student.
+Larry earned a J.D. from the College of William and Mary, where he ranked third in his class and served as editor-in-chief of the William & Mary Law Review, as well as a B.S.
+(Accounting), summa cum laude, from North Adams State College, where he was the Massachusetts Society of CPA’s outstanding student.

 Larry Gennari has been involved in numerous M&A transactions in industries ranging from software and telecommunications to consumer and digital media.
 In addition, he has established expertise in complex financings ranging from early stage angel investor rounds to public offerings in industries ranging from technology to consumer-facing retail.
 Larry Gennari also serves as general outside counsel to private and public companies on day-to-day matters, including licensing transactions, distribution agreements, joint ventures, employment agreements and general contracts, and business and financing strategy.
 Larry’s work with individual executives involves employment and non-competition agreements and equity and compensation strategy and planning.